top of page

 How this appears in adulthood

-These adults value structure.
+These adults tend to value structure.

 They plan ahead.
 They organise carefully.
 They prefer clarity.